Oops! What to Do If You’re Locked Out of Your House

 Americans spend an average of $20.64 billion on home security systems.

 For most homeowners, it’s very important to keep their homes safe and keep intruders out.
-Since everyone is too focused on keeping their home safe, they don’t know what to do when they get locked out.
+Since everyone is too focused on keeping their home safe, they don’t know what to do when they get locked out of the house.

 If you have no idea what to do when you get locked out of your house, this article is for you.
 Let’s get started.